buffer/thug/doc/source/build.rst

 Rarfile homepage is located at http://rarfile.berlios.de/.

 If not available as a package for your Linux distribution, the best way to install rarfile is through pip.

 .. code-block:: sh

         # pip install rarfile

-Yara
-^^^^

-Yara homepage is located at https://github.com/plusvic/yara

-If not available as a package for your Linux distribution, the best way to install Yara is compiling its source code.
-Please take a look at Yara documentation for details.

-Yara-Python
-^^^^^^^^^^^

-Yara-Python homepage is located at https://github.com/plusvic/yara

-If not available as a package for your Linux distribution, the best way to install Yara-Python is compiling its source code.
-Please take a look at Yara-Python documentation for details.

 NetworkX (optional)